fmrtl73/pxdocs/content/release-notes/portworx.md

 * Portworx displays issues in Prometheus
 * Cloudsnap scheduler display issues where the existing schedules were not seen by some users.
 * Removed snapshots from being counted into to total volume count
-* Removed non-px related metrics being pushed to Prometheus
+* Removed non-Portworx related metrics being pushed to Prometheus
 * Added CLI feedback and success/failure alerts for `pxctl volume update` command
 * Fixed issues with Cloudsnap backup status updates for container restarts